Mason-Lab-Code/.github/profile/README.md

 git pull
 ```
 #### Synchronise a project across Viking and personal workstations
-Now that this repository is linked to a remote repository on GitHub, you can synchronise your work across Viking and personal workstations by pushing and pulling changes on the different systems.
-This might be useful if you are running computationally demanding steps of your workflow on Viking, and more personalised analyses on a local workstation, and you want to keep all of your work neatly in one directory.
+* Now that this repository is linked to a remote repository on GitHub, you can synchronise your work across Viking and personal workstations by pushing and pulling changes on the different systems.

-### Publish completed project on GitHub
+* This might be useful if you are running computationally demanding steps of your workflow on Viking, and more personalised analyses on a local workstation, and you want to keep all of your work neatly in one directory.

-* This is easier if you have initiated git in your project directory and you already have a remote repository.
+#### Publish completed project on GitHub

 * Write a README.md file to accompany your project and add to your project directory.
 Here is a GitHub README.md template.
 * Make final commit and push changes to GitHub.